workos/node-example-applications/node-audit-logs-example/README.md

 npm start
 ```

-## Using the MFA application

-This application is meant to showcase the MFA API and how to interact with it using the WorkOS Node SDK.
-It is not meant to show a real-life example of how MFA should be implemented.

-The app supports two types of MFA flows, SMS and Time-based One Time Password (TOTP).

-SMS: The SMS flow requires you to send a code via text message.
-You can customize this message, but the message must include the string "{{code}}".
-This string of characters tells the WorkOS API to generate a random code that will be populated automatically.
-If "{{code}}" is not included in the message, the authentication cannot be completed.

-TOTP: This type of authentication requires the use of a 3rd party authentication app (1Password, Authy, Google Authenticator, Microsoft Authenticator, Duo, etc).
-Scan the QR code from the Factor Details page to create the corresponding factor in the 3rd party app, then enter the time-based password when prompted in this MFA application.
+## Audit Logs setup

+Follow the [Audit Logs configuration steps](https://workos.com/docs/audit-logs/emit-an-audit-log-event/sign-in-to-your-workos-dashboard-account-and-configure-audit-log-event-schemas) to set up the following 5 events that are sent with this example:

+Action title: "user.signed_in" | Target type: "team"
+Action title: "user.logged_out" | Target type: "team"
+Action title: "user.organization_set" | Target type: "team"
+Action title: "user.organization_deleted" | Target type: "team"
+Action title: "user.connection_deleted" | Target type: "team"

+Next, take note of the Organization ID for the Org which you will be sending the Audit Log events for.
+This ID gets entered into the splash page of the example application.

+Once you enter the Organization ID and submit it, you will be brought to the page where you'll be able to send the audit log events that were just configured.
+You'll also notice that the action of setting the Organization triggered an Audit Log already.
+Click the buttons to send the respective events.

+To obtain a CSV of the Audit Log events that were sent for the last 30 days, click the "Export Events" button.
+This will bring you to a new page where you can download the events.
+Downloading the events is a 2 step process.
+First you need to create the report by clicking the "Generate CSV" button.
+Then click the "Access CSV" button to download a CSV of the Audit Log events for the selected Organization for the past 30 days.

 ## Need help?

-First, make sure to reference the MFA docs at https://workos.com/docs/mfa/guide.
+First, make sure to reference the Audit Logs docs at https://workos.com/docs/audit-logs.

-If you get stuck and aren't able to resolve the issue by reading our API reference or tutorials, you can reach out to us at support@workos.com and we'll lend a hand.
+If you get stuck and aren't able to resolve the issue by reading our docs or API reference, you can reach out to us at support@workos.com and we'll lend a hand.